Federal Work-Study and Campus Employment –Information for Financial Aid recipients

 Brown University awards a work component to eligible students as part of their financial aid package.
 This gives students the opportunity to work part-time during the academic year to help pay for miscellaneous expenses related to their education.
 Students are not required to work or to earn the full amount of their work award.
 Instead, the work award provides a student the opportunity to work and earn funds that they can use towards their daily expenses.
 It is not necessarily expected that these earned funds will be paid back to Brown to cover tuition, fees or other billed educational expenses.

 The Federal Work-Study or Campus Employment portion of the award will not appear as a credit on the billing statement from the University.
 These funds are paid directly to working students and may be used to meet personal expenses and buy books.
 While many eligible students receive an award of $2,500 or more, the actual amount of money each student will earn depends on the number of hours worked each week and the wage rate paid by the employer.
-Students who work receive a semi-monthly paycheck from the Brown Payroll Office.
+Students who work receive a bi-weekly paycheck from the Brown Payroll Office.

 Students are not placed into a job; rather, they apply for a job based on their interests, skills and schedule.
 Brown University employs students in various administrative and academic departments, dining facilities, dormitories, libraries, athletic facilities, laboratories and more.
 The Student Employment Office (SEO) web site serves as the central repository for campus work opportunities.
 Applying for on-campus jobs is a fast and simple process.
 In most cases, students can apply directly through the SEO web site.

 Time management can be difficult; holding a job on campus should not adversely affect academic or personal activities.
 Most students working 8 to 12 hours a week are able to earn the amount of the work award.
-The minimum wage rate paid to students for the 2013-14 academic year at Brown is $8.70/hour.
+The minimum wage rate paid to students for the 2014-15 academic year at Brown is $8.90/hour.
 Since pay rates vary depending on the type of job and skills required many students earn hourly rates that are higher than the minimum.